-B.1| PROGRAM REQUIREMENTS
+B.1| MASTER OF ARCHITECTURE PROGRAM REQUIREMENTS

-The School of Architecture offers three Tracks to the Master of Architecture degree.
-Refer to sample curricula for complete descriptions of degree requirements.
+The School of Architecture offers two tracks to the Master of Architecture degree.

 Track One: The School of Architecture's Master of Architecture Track 1 program, is essentially a 4+2 year program.
-It is for those students with a preprofessional, undergraduate degree from a university or school with a National Architecture Accrediting Board (NAAB) accredited Masters of Architecture program.
+It is for those students with a preprofessional, undergraduate degree from a university or school with a National Architecture Accrediting Board (NAAB) accredited Master of Architecture program.
 Our Track 1 students come from across the United States, as well as from international programs.

 Generally, this track is completed in two years of full-time study.
 Accredited by NAAB.
-Minimu um 48 credit hours.
-Architecture Graduate Design Studios (ARC 500, (3) ARC 503 @ 6 CH each) 24 credits Architecture Graduate Electives, including ARC 561 (6 @ 3CH each) 18 credits Architecture or College Graduate Electives (2 @ 3 CH each) 6 credits semesters in residence.
-Minimum 30 credit hours.
-Advanced Architecture Design Studio ARC 503 6 credits Final Project Research ARC 697 3 credits Final Project Studio ARC 598 6 credits Architecture Graduate Electives (2 @ 3CH each) 6 credits Architecture or College Graduate Electives (2 @ 3 CH each) 6 credits
+Minimum 48 credit hours.Architecture Graduate Design Studios (ARC 500, (3) ARC 503 @ 6 CH each)24 creditsArchitecture Graduate Electives, including ARC 561 (6 @ 3CH each)18 creditsArchitecture or College Graduate Electives (2 @ 3 CH each)6 credits